 &qtparameter’s value as 30 days.
 The hits will get to the relevant session in the session data tables (owoxbi_sessions) within 30 days* after the event happened.

-- For session data collection based on Google Analytics algorithm, the hits will be assigned to the corresponding sessions within 48 hours* considering the clientId and timestamp values sent in the custom dimension (
+- For session data collection based on the Google Analytics algorithm, the hits will be assigned to the corresponding sessions within 48 hours* considering the clientId and timestamp values sent in the custom dimension (

 *After the end of the day when the events happened in the Google Analytics property timezone.